AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ## Scroller

 As far as AnyChart doesn't limit the number of points on a chart, you might face a problem of having too many data points on your chart plot.
-The solution of this problem is simple: use **.xScroller()** method.
+The solution of this problem is simple: use {api:anychart.charts.Cartesian#xScroller}**.xScroller()**{api} method.
 This method creates a scroller on the chart plot and limits the amount of visible data points at the same time.

 ```
   // create chart scroller